serious198706/jetpackpractice/README.md

 This project will show examples of how to use these libraries.

+Examples will be in alphabetic order with is listed below.
+Each example will be a submodule and is in a separate branch in git.

-All the libraries ar listed here:
+All the libraries ar listed here: (names with a * means it's a popular and often-used library)

 | Library                                                      | Description                                                  |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |